 The impressive Quart Towers are one of the old entrance and defense gates of the city.
 The imposing towers were built in the 15th century in the late Gothic style.

-For a long time, the Torres de Quart were also known as Torres de la Cal (lime towers) because the lime supplies to the city were delivered through these gates.
+For a long time, the Torres de Quart was also known as Torres de la Cal (lime towers) because the lime supplies to the city were delivered through these gates.

 Today, you can enjoy a great view over the rooftops of the city from the towers and get a first impression of Valencia.